 Videos & Multimedia

-Video content is considered the most engaging content on social media and websites, so it is important to make sure they are accessible to all your users to increase your engagement.
-Video content is treated like a full electronic and information resource (EIR) product.
-It should conform with all WCAG 2.0 requirements.
+Video content is considered the most engaging web content on social media and websites, so it is important to make sure they are accessible to everyone to increase your engagement.
+Video content is treated like a full information and communications technologies (ICT) product.
+It should conform with all WCAG 2.1 AA technical accessibility standards by April 24, 2026.

 The most common requirements involved in making videos and multimedia accessible include: